Rfam/rfam-docs/docs/source/searching-rfam.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have a large number of nucleotide searches, it may be more convenient to run Infernal searches locally (see section :ref:`Genome annotation`).
+If you have a large number of nucleotide searches, it may be more convenient to run Infernal searches locally (see section :ref:`genome-annotation:Genome annotation`).

 -------------------------